Dorothy Kenyon: Personal life

 Kenyon had lengthy and intense romantic relationships with various men throughout her adult life, including Walcott Pitkin, Elihu Root Jr., and L. V. Pulsifer.
 Fiercely independent, she made a conscious decision not to marry.

-Kenyon participated in various aspects of President Johnson's war on poverty and at age 80, she worked tirelessly and almost single-handedly to establish legal services for the poor on the Lower West Side of Manhattan.
+Kenyon participated in various aspects of President Lyndon Johnson's War on Poverty and at age 80, she worked tirelessly and almost single-handedly to establish legal services for the poor on the Lower West Side of Manhattan.
 When Kenyon was diagnosed with stomach cancer in 1969, she concealed the severity of her illness from most people and refused to suspend or even curtail her legal or political work.
 She was an active advocate for social justice until her death on February 12, 1972, 5 days before her 84th birthday.

 Dorothy Kenyon promised her papers to the Sophia Smith Collection at Smith College in 1951: "Kenyon's brother and sister-in-law W. Houston Kenyon and Mildred Adams Kenyon donated the bulk of the papers in 1980.
 The bulk of the papers date from 1888–1972 and focus on Kenyon's personal, professional, and political activities."